 The second example compares an interview at Facebook vs. an interview at Google, and puts emphasis on two main points: what not to say, and which famous celebrities visited their campus.

 Once you’ve chosen your data, it’s time to move on to the design.
-Piktochart has very useful templates for comparison infographics.
-Login to your Piktochart account, and once you start searching for a template, type queries like:
+Piktochart offers an easy-to-use design tool and several templates for comparison infographics.
+Log into your account, and once you start searching for a template, type queries like:

 - tea vs. coffee.